oplS16projects/16A.D.---FP-SVG/README.md

 ## Group Responsibilities

 ### Dmitri Kheifets @tetra-d
-Will be working on implementation of SVG document structure and it's elements, import/export of SVG document and event handling.
+Will be working on implementation of SVG document structure and it's elements, import/export of SVG document, event handling and overall application architecture.

 ### Ian Roberts @ia-n
 Ian Roberts will be working on adding the shape components as well as implementing the event handling using respective libraries.